micmejia/bible-dump/NKJV/1 Kings/1 Kgs 1.md

 The young woman _was_ very lovely; and she cared for the king, and served him; but the king did not know her.

 ###### 5
-Then Adonijah the [^c]son of Haggith exalted himself, saying, "I will [^d]be king"; and he prepared for himself chariots and horsemen, and fifty men to run before him.
+Then Adonijah the son of Haggith exalted himself, saying, "I will be king"; and he prepared for himself chariots and horsemen, and fifty men to run before him.

 ###### 6
-(And his father had not [^e]rebuked him at any time by saying, "Why have you done so?"
+(And his father had not rebuked him at any time by saying, "Why have you done so?"
 He _was_ also very good-looking. _His mother_ had borne him after Absalom.)

 ###### 7
 Then he conferred with Joab the son of Zeruiah and with Abiathar the priest, and they followed and helped Adonijah.